Aggression Dog Training Waco & San Antonio

 Resource Guarding

 This kind of aggression relates to controlling an owned resource.
 However, do not confuse this with dominance aggression.
 David Mech’s 1999 groundbreaking study revealed that, regardless of status or age, if a wolf had food in their ownership zone (under the chin and between the paws), it would show aggression to retain the item.
+To learn more about resource guarding please watch our YouTube video on it by clicking here.

 We provide expert dog training services for aggressive dogs, offering effective solutions to promote positive behavior and strengthen the bond between owners and their dogs.
 Cultivate a harmonious companionship with our dedicated training approach.